Freeze-fracture: The energy of the fracture

 To split a material into two pieces requires the material to be put under enough stress to break it.
-The amount of stress applied to an object prior to its fracture will determine the amount of energy available for the fracture to take place.
-Excessive stress results in multiple almost simultaneous fractures, as when shattering a sheet of glass with a hammer.
+The amount of stress applied to an object prior to its fracture determines the amount of energy available for the fracture to take place.
+Excessive stress results in multiple almost-simultaneous fractures, as when shattering a sheet of glass with a hammer.
 Sufficient but not too much stress normally results in a single fracture.
 Even with a single fracture any slight excess in stress will lead to fracture that propagates more quickly with more energy and higher temperatures at the fracture face.
-The higher energy can also result distortions called plastic deformation or even in minute secondary fractures that break fragments off the main fracture face.
-If the stress is less focused a larger volume will be stressed leading to a slower propagation of the fracture with lower temperatures at the fracture face.
-Force in excess of that required for a single fracture plane to form is usually released as a combination of significant heating, plastic deformation and secondary fracture.
+The higher energy can also result in distortions called plastic deformation or even in minute secondary fractures that break fragments off the main fracture face.
+If the stress is less focused, a larger volume will be stressed, leading to a slower propagation of the fracture with lower temperatures at the fracture face.
+Force in excess of that required for a single fracture plane to form is usually released as a combination of significant heating, plastic deformation, and secondary fracture.